ademirqj/javaclass/README.md

-#Create a Simple Java Class
+#Create a Simple Java Class with GUI elements.
 ### Create a Java class to print your name, nationality and biggest dream.
 ### Requirements:
 - You need to display the results on screen using a JFrame;